matsim-scenarios/matsim-berlin/README.md

 ##### Initial stuff (needs to be done once)

+1. Install git for the command line.
-Type `git clone https://github.com/matsim-vsp/matsim-berlin.git` using the command line.
+1. Type `git clone https://github.com/matsim-vsp/matsim-berlin.git` in the command line.
+(Or use your IDE, e.g. Eclipse, IntelliJ, to clone the repository.)

 This will result in a new `matsim-berlin` directory.
 Memorize where you have put it.
 You can move it, as a whole, to some other place.